-As far as collateral for loans is concerned, we have reviewed and tested controls around input of data and valuation.
-We have also selected a sample of collateral corresponding to individually assessed loans and we have assessed the reasonableness of the market value used.
+As far as collaterals for loans are concerned, we have reviewed and tested controls around input of data and valuation.
+We have also selected a sample of collaterals corresponding to individually assessed loans for which we have assessed the reasonability of the market value used.

-With regards to loans and advances to customers for which ECL is assessed collectively, we developed our own estimate for the statistical models used by the management to determine key assumptions (probability of default, loss given default and exposure at default) to assess whether the calculation process was consistent with the IFRS 9 requirements and the Group's methodology.
+With regards to loans and advances to customers for which ECL is assessed collectively we developed our own estimate for the statistical models used by the management to determine key assumptions (probability of default, loss given default and exposure at default) to assess whether the calculation process was consistent with IFRS 9 requirements and own Bank's methodology.